Frequently Asked Questions

 How do you handle conflicts of interest?

-Contact me!
-If you haven’t heard back within 2 business days, email me again (or call) since your first message have gone into my spam filter.
+If you haven’t heard back in 2 business days, email again since your first message may have gotten caught in spam.